Populating 3D Scenes by Learning Human-Scene Interaction: Experiments

 Although the body pose is given, we optimize over it, allowing the $\theta$ parameters to change slightly since the given pose $\theta_{\text{init}}$ might not be well supported by the scene.
-This allows for small pose adjustment that might be necessary to better fit the body into the scene.
-The weights $\lambda_1, \lambda_2, \lambda_{\mathit{pen}}$ and $\lambda_{\mathit{reg}}$ are determined empirically.
+This allows for small pose adjustment that might be necessary to better fit the body into the scene. $\lambda_{reg} = 100$.

 The input posed mesh, $\meshBody$, can come from any source.
 For example, we can generate random \smplX meshes using \vposer~ \cite{SMPL-X:2019} which is a VAE trained on a large dataset of human poses.
 More interestingly, we use \smplX meshes fit to realistic \renderpeople scans \cite{agora2020} (see Fig.~\ref{fig:teaser}).